-Ask any one of us at Tigermoth, and we’ll give it to you straight: There is no great fundraising success without great stories.
+Ask any of us at Tigermoth, and we’ll give it to you straight: There is no great fundraising success without great stories.
+We’ve helped clients raise millions of dollars by serving as their fundraising communications partner, and we know this to be true.
 You can develop an airtight strategy, a spot-on feasibility study that creates buy-in, a case statement with powerful words and pretty pictures — but if you’re not sharing stories about the people whose lives have been changed, you’re going to have a tough time making the emotional connection that leads to financial commitments.
 So let’s talk about fundraising storytelling.

 We witness the power of storytelling all the time, especially since so many of our clients are organizations that live and die by their ability to raise money and cultivate critical partners:

 Nonprofits changing outcomes for at-risk students.